conestack/cone.app/docs/source/forms.rst

 desired to edit some entities without loosing the form triggering UI context.

-The plumbing behavior ``cone.app.browser.authoring.OverlayForm`` implements the required integration code and shall be used for form tiles rendering to an overlay.
+The plumbing behavior ``cone.app.browser.authoring.OverlayForm`` implements the required integration code and is used for form tiles rendering to an overlay.

 The ``OverlayForm`` plumbs the ``__call__`` function where hooking the form to the overlay happens, and extends the form tile by a ``next`` handler